davidesidoti/astrocourse/PROGRESS.md

 - The Orbit Simulator is computationally intensive and may run slowly on older devices
 - The Vector Field Visualizer may be resource-intensive on older devices due to 3D rendering
 - The Force Simulator's N-body simulations can become unstable with certain parameter combinations
+- The Wave Propagation Visualizer's 3D mode and particle simulations may be performance-intensive on older devices

 ## Next Steps